10 Questions You’ll Likely Be Asked in Your French Job Interview (and How to Answer Them)

 (What is your academic background?)

-While in many Anglophone contexts, employers want to know what kind of training you’ve had after high school, in France, references to the type of baccalauréat (there are three broad categories: general, professional and technical) one has obtained is rather common.
+While in many Anglophone contexts, employers want to know what kind of training you’ve had after high school, in France, it’s common to refer to the type of baccalauréat you’ve obtained (there are three broad categories: general, professional and technical).

-In your response you should therefore mention the year in which you finished high school (I also recommend mentioning where) and then mention any other degrees obtained thereafter.
+In your response, you should mention the year you finished high school (I also recommend mentioning where) and then note any other degrees obtained thereafter.

 Après avoir obtenu mon baccalauréat en 2006 aux État-Unis, j’ai poursuivi mes études en histoire de l’art et j’ai obtenu une licence en 2010.